- May 13, 2021

 There's a roadmap

-Other features on the roadmap include: support for subscriptions via local pick-up and delivery, CSV exports, and support for additional payment gateways such as Authorise.net, Stripe and PayPal Express.
+Other features on the roadmap include: support for subscriptions via local pick-up and delivery, CSV exports, and support for additional payment gateways such as Stripe.
 Though, of course, this roadmap is subject to change at any time.
+We’ll be keeping an eye out for any updates and will revisit this article as and when.

-Before this change, merchants were able to choose from a selection of payment providers to power their subscription checkout.
-But to use the new integrated checkout today, merchants must use Shopify Payments.
+Historically, merchants have been able to choose from a selection of payment providers to power their subscription checkout.
+But to use this new integrated checkout, merchants must use Shopify Payments, Authorize.net, or PayPal.

 You can't use it for pre-order or rental models